-Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University in Summer 2024 to undertake MSc project work.
+Students who achieve the standards required to progress to the MSc following reassessment will be invited to return to the University the next academic year to undertake MSc project work.
 We do not normally offer MSc supervision at other times of the year.